dan-michell/blog/content/blog/c.md

 - **Complete CS50** - The first term of Harvard's computer science course.
 Uses C to introduce basic data structures and algorithms along with covering a lot of fundamental syntax.
 Has multiple problems to solve after each lecture to avoid falling into tutorial hell.
 - **Read C Programming: A Modern Approach by K. N. King** - Recommended by many who have gone through the process of learning the language.
 Covers all aspects of the language in a very approachable manor.
 Will also allow me to test my recall of the concepts covered over CS50.
 - **Graphics** - During my Mech.
-Eng. studies matrices and vectors were used throughout, and I enjoyed solving these problems utilising these a lot.
+Eng. studies matrices and vectors were used throughout, and I enjoyed solving this type of problem a lot.
 To scratch that itch and also make something pretty appear on my screen I want to give graphics programming a shot.
 C has had a large part to play in graphics development, while still being relevant today resulting in many resources available.
 I probably won't wait until all the reading is done before messing around with this.

 # cs50